 Of course, there are many high street stores that are keeping up with the changing face of retail, coping well with the challenges we have all faced this year and will recover from lockdown as a result.
 It’s just so frustrating to see some brands failing to implement the changes necessary to keep up with retail, irrespective of lockdown.

-What’s the solution for the high street retailers?
+Will high street stores survive post lockdown?
+The reality is that many will close their doors for the last time, but some will survive and even thrive.
+What’s the solution?
 Well that’s the million dollar question, but it starts with them being clued up on, and keeping up with, the expectations of shoppers nowadays.
 These expectations are, in large, being driven by the big online retailers.
 If a high street brand wants to keep its high street stores operating profitably then it needs a genuine, compelling reason for shoppers to go there.
 If that reason means their goods are a little more expensive, then that’s fine – but they must push that reason in their branding, marketing and ad campaigns.
 If they also sell online they need to compete with the online retailers in terms of pricing, customer service and fulfilment – amongst other things.
 The old thinking needs to change.
 “We have higher overheads, so we need to charge more…” isn’t good enough.